 - For system requirements, disk space requirements, supported OS versions, and Data Protector components, see the HP Data Protector Product Announcements, Software Notes, and References. - At this point, you should have the Cell Manager and Installation Server for UNIX already installed on your network.
-For instructions, see "Installing the Data Protector Cell Manager and Installation Servers" (page 25).
+For instructions, see "Installing the Data Protector Cell Manager and Installation Servers". - Reverse DNS lookup for host name resolution is required for all Data Protector components in the Data Protector cell.